Price-to-earnings (P/E) ratio

 What constitutes a good price-to-earnings ratio?

 However, there are some differences.
 For example, let’s take the automotive manufacturing sector, with Tesla and Honda.
 “The first company is often seen as a growth stock (a company with high future potential), while the second is seen as a value stock (a mature company),” Nana says.
-“So, they can’t really be compared.
+“So they can’t really be compared.

 Conversely, a value company like Honda will reinvest less and pay more dividends to shareholders.
-“Investors will be reluctant to accept a high P/E ratio for a mature company with low growth potential,” he adds.
+“Investors will be reluctant to accept a high P/E ratio for a mature company with low growth potential,” Nana adds.

 Comparing companies in the same industry, but in different countries, can also be risky.
-“For example, production methods may be differ from one country to another, so it will be difficult to compare two companies even if they are in the same sector,” he says.
+“For example, production methods may be completely different from one country to another, so it will be difficult to compare two companies even if they are in the same sector,” he says.
 “An example would be conventional oil extraction, as seen in the United States, compared to Canadian oil sands.”

 Why is the P/E ratio useful when comparing two companies?